arunasurya/academy/git.md

 $ git branch
 * master
 ```
+- to create a new branch on master, use `git checkout -b` followed by a name of the new branch

 Before starting any new work, use `git status` to check the status of your repo.
 - in this case, there were no changes on branch git
 ```

+Make sure that your branch is up-to-date with the master branch on the remote repo in case you have made changes there that you have forgotton about or someone else has made new changes.
+- you can do it in two ways
+- the first way is to use `git fetch` to see all the new changes in the remote
+- then then type `git merge` to merge all the new changes to your local repo
+- alternatively, you can use `git pull` to fetch and merge the changes in one command

 $ git status
 On branch master
 Your branch is up to date with 'origin/master'.